Bunjevci: Contemporary period

-Over the centuries, the Bunjevci have become an integral part of several nations in the Balkans, due to a long process of assimilation in terms of culture, adaptation of language and religion.
-People's surnames and preserved customs remind us of their Bunjevac ancestors.
-The most well-known Bunjevac surnames are: Adamović, Antunović, Barić, Barišić, Beretić, Bilogrivić, Blesić, Boganović, Bogišić, Carinić, Čilić, Čović, Delić, Drnić, Dujmović, Dulić, Evetović, Francišković, Gabrić, Gršić, Grubišić, Guganović, Horvacki, Ivković, Jaramazović, Jurić, Kajić, Kujundžić, Kulić, Kuntić, Kusulja, Latinović, Lovrić, Malagurski, Mamužić, Mandić, Marković, Matković, Mihalović, Neorčić, Pastorović, Peić, Pilasanović, Piuković, Rajić, Rudić, Skenderović, Stantić, Stipić, Sudarević, Šarčević, Vidaković, Vojnić, Vujković, and Vuković.

 Croatia

-Croatia considers the people from the Bunjevac communities as integral part of the Croatian nation, even though they live in the diaspora (e.g. Serbia and Hungary — Bunjevac Croats of Serbia and Hungary).
+Croatia considers the people from the Bunjevac communities as integral part of the Croatian nation, even though they live in the diaspora (Bunjevac Croats of Serbia and Hungary).

 Hungary

 In Hungary, Bunjevci are not recognized as a minority; the government consider them Croats.
 The Bunjevac community is divided into a group who declare themselves as an independent Bunjevac people and those who see themselves as an integral part of the Croatian people.
 In April 2006, some members of the Bunjevac community and political activists, who are collaborating closely with the Bunjevac National Council in Serbia, started collecting signatures to register Bunjevci as an independent minority.
 In Hungary, 1,000 valid subscriptions are needed to register an ethnic minority with historical presence.
 By the end of the given 60 days period, the initiative gained over 2,000 subscriptions of which cca.
 1,700 were declared valid by national vote office and Budapest parliament gained a deadline of 9 January 2007 to solve the situation by approving or refusing the proposal.
 No other such initiative has reached that level ever since minority bill passed in 1992.
 On 18 December the National Assembly of Hungary refused to accept the initiative (with 334 No and 18 Yes votes).
 The decision was based on the study of the Hungarian Academy of Science that denied the existence of an independent Bunjevac minority (they stated that Bunjevci are a Croatian subgroup).
 The opposition of Croatian minority leaders also played part in the outcome of the vote, and the opinion of Hungarian Academy of Sciences.
 To this day, the descendants of Dalmatia or Illyria (Bunjevac) mercenaries who fought against the Turks, from the 17th century, still have the right to be citizens of Hungary (under strict conditions), even if they live outside the current Hungarian land borders.